CPLADRAGON/CS3237-Emogotchi/README.md

 **Emogotchi** is a real-time, multi-device IoT system designed to monitor a student's well-being.
 The system uses a multi-sensor **Main ESP32** device to capture physiological data (BPM, motion) and environmental data (temperature, humidity, noise, light).

-This data is published via MQTT to a cloud server, which uses a time-series **LSTM (Long Short-Term Memory) machine learning model** to predict a "happiness score" (0-100) based on the last 10 data points.
+This data is published via MQTT to a cloud server, which uses a time-series **LSTM (Long Short-Term Memory) machine learning model** to predict a "happiness score" (0-100).

+**New: AI Wellness Coach**
+The system now integrates **Google Gemini 2.0 Flash AI**.
+It analyzes the raw sensor data and the predicted happiness score to generate context-aware, personalized wellness tips (e.g., "High noise detected, try finding a quieter spot" or "Heart rate elevated, take a deep breath").

-This prediction is then sent back to two subscriber devices, creating a **closed-loop feedback system**:
+This creates a **closed-loop feedback system**:
-1. The **Main ESP32 (Emogotchi)** displays the user's current emotion (e.g., "Happy", "Normal", "Sad") on its OLED screen and a dynamic RGB LED.
+1.  **Emogotchi Device:** Displays current emotion ("Happy", "Normal", "Sad") on OLED and RGB LED.
-2. A **Second ESP32 (Smart Home Hub)** receives the same data, displays an emoticon on its own OLED, and can trigger "relax mode" routines (e.g., mood lighting, or servos) to actively improve the user's environment.

-The server also logs all data to CSV, provides a live web dashboard with 24-hour trend analysis, and can send critical alerts via **Telegram** if the user's happiness score is too low.
+2.  **Smart Home Hub:** Triggers physical actuators (servos, lights) and "Relax Mode" routines based on the user's state.
+3.  **Web Dashboard:** Displays live data, 24-hour/7-day trends, and offers an **interactive AI advice modal** to coach the user back to a balanced state.
+4.  **Telegram:** Sends critical alerts if the score drops below a threshold.

 ## 2. System Architecture